Tree Preservation Orders in Hammer Bottom

 How do I check for TPOs near Hammer Bottom?

 Enter your postcode in our search tool to see TPOs near Hammer Bottom plotted on an interactive map.
-Hammer Bottom falls within Chichester District Council, South Downs National Park Authority, and East Hampshire District Council, which has data in our dataset.
+Hammer Bottom falls within South Downs National Park Authority, East Hampshire District Council, and Chichester District Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Hammer Bottom?

-Hammer Bottom falls within Chichester District Council, South Downs National Park Authority, and East Hampshire District Council.
+Hammer Bottom falls within South Downs National Park Authority, East Hampshire District Council, and Chichester District Council.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Hammer Bottom?